H-Genie/react-easy-design/README.md

 ### Dropdown

-- Passes in the items to display in the dropdown in the form of {key, value}
+- Passes in the items to display in the dropdown in the form of {key, label}
 - Insert a trigger button inside a &lt;Dropdown&gt; component

 ```js